Why was daylight saving time started? Here's what you need to know.

 Others say British builder William Willet was the architect of daylight saving time.
 In 1907, he wrote a pamphlet called "The Waste of Daylight," which encouraged advancing clocks in the spring so people could get out of bed earlier.
 Longer and lighter days were supposed to save energy, reduce traffic accidents and help people become more active.

-But clocks really started to roll back when in 1916.
-Germany became the first country to observe daylight saving time to conserve fuel, according to the Congressional Research Service.
+But clocks really started to roll back when in 1916, when Germany became the first country to observe daylight saving time to conserve fuel, according to the Congressional Research Service.

 The U.S. Embassy in Berlin sent a dispatch on April 8 to Washington, D.C., to let them know about the clock change initiative made two days prior.
 The text said an "order directing a change in the clocks to "add" an hour of daylight to the day during the months of May through September" had been made.